encodeous/encodeous-tunnel/README.md

 # Encodeous Tunnel

-## Fast Tunneling Utilities for Creating Web/Game Servers
+## Fast Tunneling Utilities for Servers/Port Mapping

   This utility is designed to allow users to easily tunnel ports across the internet, even if you are behind a firewall.
 This replaces the need to do port forwarding!